DOROTHY ALEXANDRE - ROLE MODEL & AMBASSADOR

 Her undeniable love for communications also leads her to be a youth motivational speaker: she once was a shy and unconfident girl who now shares her enriching and yet very challenging experience to children, teenagers, and young adults.
 She mostly insists to share her unconventional career path, having graduated from Concordia University in Exercise Science.

 She also is a devoted volunteer, a rewarding role that has allowed her to live enriching experiences for more than 10 years.
 She is often invited as a host or guest speaker to different benefit activities and other events held by non-profit organizations.
 She advocates especially for blood donations among the Black community on behalf of the Quebec Sickle Cell Association and is a member of a committee that promotes Haitian culture through eye-opening conferences.

-Respected by her pears, some of the recognitions she received include being finalist in the ‘Young professional’ category in the annual gala held by the Young Haitian Chamber of Commerce in Montreal (2010), being one of the two spokespersons for the Creole Month of Montreal (2012) and a special mention and appearance in the yearly calendar for the Quebec Black History Month (2012).
+Respected by her peers, some of the recognition she received include being finalist in the ‘Young professional’ category in the annual gala held by the Young Haitian Chamber of Commerce in Montreal (2010), being one of the two spokespersons for the Creole Month of Montreal (2012) and a special mention an appearance in the yearly calendar for the Quebec Black History Month (2012).

 Dorothy Alexandre is driven by a simple but effective motto: “ Your attitude determines your altitude “, a motto that inspires her to pursue her dreams with high standards of excellence and generosity.

 Tell us what many people may not know about you?